SAP-samples/teched2022-XP280/exercises/ex1/create_a_cicd_job.md

 You should now be able to access the SAP Continuous Integration and Delivery service.

-You can do so by going back to the Instances and Subscriptions section, seen in the left menu bar.
+You can do so by going back to the "Instances and Subscriptions" section, seen in the left menu bar.

 <br>![](images/login_to_cicd.png)